 However, some contact centres have trepidations when it comes to implementing this kind of technology, worrying that they could fall into a costly trap from which they can’t extricate themselves.
 Of course, like investing in any kind of new technology, there are hurdles to overcome when deciding to introduce a WFM service into your contact centre, but they can certainly be handled.

-Below are the three biggest pitfalls of WFM and how to overcome them:
+Below are the three biggest WFM challenges/pitfalls and how to overcome them:

 1.Falling short of business needs